zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 Generally speaking, equality of integrands does not follow from equality of integrals (but the opposite is true).
 In order to simplify Equations 2.6 further, we must make an assumption that the electromagnetic field[^3] is *time-harmonic*.
 This implies that it is a [periodic function](https://en.wikipedia.org/wiki/Periodic_function) of time, such that the *fundamental period* \\(\thinspace T\_1 = 2 \pi / \omega_1\\) of both the electric and the magnetic fields is the same \[[5](#references) (vol. I, ch.
 50) [6](#references) (ch.
 1.3.3, 1.4.3)\].
 This restriction is not as severe as it may seem, for we may choose the period to be as large as necessary.
-Handling non-periodic signals is also straightforward, since we can virtually repeat them outside the time interval of interest.
+In many cases, handling non-periodic signals is also possible, since we can virtually repeat them outside the time interval of interest.
 And the benefits are great, since it allows us to represent[^4] the fields using the [Fourier series](https://en.wikipedia.org/wiki/Fourier_series#Complex-valued_functions)

 [^3]: The fact that the electric and the magnetic fields cannot exist independently can be shown by a simple relativistic argument \[[11](#references) (ch 6.2)\].